 For example I had a RC dwarf hamster named Dusk that lived in a 10 gallon aquarium (2 sq feet).
 He had actually lived in there with his brother, but they fought over space and had to be separated (point one there, the space was too small for more than one hamster).
 I termed him as evil because he would attack me the second my hand entered his cage, feeding him became a chore and he only ever left his little cage to play in his exercise ball or to let me clean the cage.
 For my birthday that year I got a 20 gallon long aquarium (360 square inches/2322 square cm).
 Dusk was moved into it and within an hour he let me pick him up for the first time in over 6 months.
 I had been wrong.
 He wasn't evil, he was cage territorial and so was aggressive when in his cage.
 When I realized this I noticed that many other people spoke of the same experience or wondered why their dwarf was 'evil' only in their undersized cage: they were all cage territorial in small cages.
 Dusk was also not as bored in his 20 gallon long, he started to play more and explore more and do more 'hamstery' things.
 (Second point here, that tiny cage greatly impacted his behaviour in a negative way and upgrading impacted him for the better).

 That was only a change to the minimum cage size.
 I moved my two roborovski dwarfs from a 20 gallon long into a IKEA DETOLF cage (1025 square inches/ 6612.89 cm²).
-They are never bored now, they act like hamsters are supposed to because they have more of them room needed to actually do this.
+They are never bored now, they act like hamsters are supposed to because they have more of the room needed to actually do this.

 There is more information on those kinds of cages here too: German Style Cages.

 Find your evidence and do your research before talking to the person that needs convincing.
 This keeps you organized and well prepared.
 Tell them that you want to be more responsible and that to do so you have done research.
 Parents seem to appreciate it if they see that you have put effort into this.
 Write an essay, make a slide show, or prepare a presentation.
 Play on the fact that this does mean a lot to you.
-And for kids and teens especially do not whine about it.
+And for kids and teens especially, do not whine about it.
 This is just pushing you farther away from what you want.
 Consider what arguments they might make against your case and be prepared with answers against them.

 If money is the issue than look into building a bin cage [look on the Supplies page if you don't know what this is; under Cages].
 If space is an issue than you need to look at it this way.
 You wouldn't get guinea pigs because they need more space than you can provide, (7.5 sq ft minimum; 10.5 sq ft recommended).
 So why does this logic not apply to hamsters?
 Hamsters need more room than the pet industry lets on.
 If you don't have the space then you are not in the right position to have a pet.

-As for the argument about "if they make them that small then they must be alright" this is just 100% false.
-They make foods for all sorts of animals that aren't actually good for them (Ol' Roy for dogs, Kaytee's foods for hamster for some examples).
+As for the argument about "if they make cages that small then they must be alright" this is just 100% false.
+They make foods for all sorts of animals that aren't actually good for them (Ol' Roy for dogs, Kaytee's foods for hamsters for some examples).
 They make treats for hamsters that are loaded in sugars and recommend them for dwarf hamsters, who are prone to diabetes.
 They make runged wheels that are known to break legs.
 They build cages with wire floors that are known to irritate feet.
-They sell cotton fluff bedding that is known to strangle hamsters, cause internal blockages if swallowed and can wrap around limbs and cut off circulation.
+They sell fluff bedding that is known to strangle hamsters, cause internal blockages if swallowed and can wrap around limbs and cut off circulation.
 They sell pine, cedar and spruce (UK pine) shavings that contain phenols (that nice smell) that damage lungs.
 They sell scented litters and beddings that also irritate the respiratory system.
 They sell wheels, like the Silent Spinners, and recommend the wrong size for each species [syrians should have at least an 8" wheel, but they recommend a 6.5" wheel].
 They sell over-the-counter medicines that claim to cure wet tail, but they only mask the symptoms.
 How then is it so difficult to believe that the cages they sell just might be wrong?
-In the UK they make hamster cages that are of an adequate size such as the Hamster Heaven cage, so they aren't all bad and this is proof that even the pet industry is willing to at least make more options, to make change.

 As to the argument about dwarfs being smaller and so needing less space, I am afraid that it is false too.
 Dwarf hamsters and Chinese hamsters are smaller, to be sure.
-However they tend to move a whole lot more than syrian hamsters.
-They are more energetic and move much more quickly than syrians do.
-Therefore they need just as much space as syrian hamsters, if not more actually.
+However they tend to move a whole lot more than Syrian hamsters.
+They are more energetic and move much more quickly than Syrians' do.
+Therefore they need just as much space as Syrian hamsters, if not more actually.

 In the end upgrading your cage is what is best for your pet.

-THANKS SO MUCH FOR THIS!!!! :D
+1. THANKS SO MUCH FOR THIS!!!! :D

 ReplyDelete